ValoTypeDark/Ability-Randomiser/README.md

 ## Troubleshooting

-**"No ability cache found"** — Run `--update-abilities` or click Update from PokéAPI to generate the cache.
+**"No ability cache found"**: Run `--update-abilities` or click Update from PokéAPI to generate the cache.

-**Avatar doesn't load** — Install Pillow (`pip install Pillow`) and restart the app.
+**Avatar doesn't load**: Install Pillow (`pip install Pillow`) and restart the app.

-**tkinter not found** — On Linux you may need to install it separately: `sudo apt install python3-tk`
+**tkinter not found**: On Linux you may need to install it separately: `sudo apt install python3-tk`

-**PokéAPI update fails** — The fetch requires an internet connection.
+**PokéAPI update fails**: The fetch requires an internet connection.
 The app works fine offline once the cache exists.